 If no parking spaces are to be provided you should show on your plans or describe in a supporting statement where vehicles are to be parked.

 The diagram below shows the minimum size of car parking spaces.
-However, further advice and guidance should be sought from the Inspectorate.
+However, further advice and guidance should be sought from your planning authority.